Codecademy/docs/content/html/concepts/tags/terms/blink/blink.md

 The `<blink>` tag is an obsolete tag that was used historically to make the text it contained flash on and off.
 It is non-standard, depreciated, and not part of the HTML specifications and should not be used.

-Using this element is bad design practice and is discouraged by accesability standards.
+Using this element is a bad design practice and is discouraged by accessibility standards.
 The CSS specification allows browsers to ignore this tag.

 ## Syntax